yongqianxiao/DDK/MPC/readme.md

 ## Note

 1. `CarsimDClassSUVDatasets/` -- is the datasets in the paper, the traning/testing/validating files were randomly selected.
-Original files are in the folder `DDK/datasets`
+Note that the longitudinal and lateral velocities, and the yaw rate of trajectories in datasets in this folder have been normalized.
+Original files are in the folder `DDK/datasets`.
 2. `params_for_matlab_CarsimDClassSUV_2022_07_24_15_23.mat` -- is the params of the DDK model including weights and biases of the encoder, decoder, koopman operator.
+3. `DDK_DCSUV_50ms.slx` -- is the simulink file (MATLAB 2021b).
+4.  `DDK_DCSUV_50ms_2020a.slx` -- simulink file (MATLAB 2020a).